luandaja/patterns-box/patterns/repository.md

 }
 ```
   Instead, we should have a separate repository per domain class, like BookRepository, AuthorRepository, ShelfRepository.
-* A repository method shouldn't return view models or DTOs.
-Mapping a domian object into a view model/DTO should be the responsibility of a higher level layer like a Service or the Controller.

 ### Returning view models or DTOs

 * A repository method shouldn't return view models or DTOs.
-Mapping a domian object into a view model/DTO should be the responsibility of a higher level layer like a Service or the Controller.
+Mapping a domian object into a view model/DTO should be the responsibility of a higher level layer like a Service or a Controller.

 ### Methods that return IQueryable<T> type